Symbolic dynamics for the Teichmueller flow: Strata and train tracks

 A \emph{measured geodesic lamination} is a geodesic lamination $\lambda$ together with a translation invariant transverse measure.
 Such a measure assigns a positive weight to each compact arc in $S$ with endpoints in the complementary regions of $\lambda$ which intersects $\lambda$ nontrivially and transversely.
 The geodesic lamination $\lambda$ is called the \emph{support} of the measured geodesic lamination; it consists of a disjoint union of minimal components.
 The space ${\cal M\cal L}$ of all measured geodesic laminations on $S$ equipped with the weak$^*$-topology is homeomorphic to $S^{6g-7+2m}\times (0,\infty)$.
 Its projectivization is the space ${\cal P\cal M\cal L}$ of all \emph{projective measured geodesic laminations}.

-The measured geodesic lamination $\mu\in {\cal M\cal L}$ \emph{fills up $S$} if its support fills up $S$.
+The measured geodesic lamination $\mu\in {\cal M\cal L}$ is said to \emph{fill up $S$} if its support fills up $S$.
 This support is then necessarily connected and hence minimal, and for some tuple $(m_1,\dots,m_\ell;-m)$, it defines a point in the set ${\cal L\cal L}(m_1,\dots,m_\ell;-m)$.
 The projectivization of a measured geodesic lamination which fills up $S$ is also said to fill up $S$.
 We call $\mu\in {\cal M\cal L}$ \emph{strongly uniquely ergodic} if the support of $\mu$ fills up $S$ and admits a unique transverse measure up to scale.